Johann Sebastian Bach.

 The second famous Bach in the Bach genealogy: the son of Johann Sebastian Bach, Carl Philipp Emanuel Bach.

 Many scientists worked on the Bach genealogy.
 For more than 250 years.
 But the Bach genealogy is controversial.
-And it started 500 years ago.
+And, it started 500 years ago.
 The Bach genealogy is not yet finished.
-This genealogy is passion of the wife of the author of this page, Renate Bach.
+This genealogy is the passion of my wife, Renate Bach.

-A jewel coming with the research of the genealogy of the Bach family: the photo of the Bach Band in Rochester, Illinois, USA.
+A jewel coming with the research of the genealogy of the Bach family: the photo of the Bach Band in Rochester, Minnesota, USA.

 Johann Sebastian Bach on a stamp from Ireland.

-A very young Bach stamp from Ivory Coast.
+A very young Bach stamp from the Ivory Coast.

-A very young Johann Sebastian Bach stamp too.
+An also very young Johann Sebastian Bach stamp.
 From Burundi.
 There are 150 stamps related to the theme of Bach.

-There is even a Bach video about Bach stamps.
-With Johann Sebastian Bach around the world.
+There is even a Bach video about Bach stamps: "A Trip With Johann Sebastian Bach Around the World".
 On Bach stamps.
 My recommendation: Click on the play button in the picture below.

-Johann Sebastian Bach on stamps – the video.
+Johann Sebastian Bach on stamps ... the video.
 Sorry, it's in English only.
+Forever and ever.
 Watch it anyway.

 There are Bach Videos as well, which introduce Bach cities and Bach places to you.
 With narrated text.
 Sorry, they are available in English and German only.
-But they are so short and the music and the photos are beautiful.
+But they are short, and the music and the photos are beautiful.
 And so you experience German cities.
 Just try one.
 Here are three Bach videos examples.
 Just click the play button.
+If you like it, meet all Bach cities and Bach places.

-One of the Bach places on a short video.
+One of the Bach places: a short video.

 A short video about a Bach city: Weimar.